csucdsi/DataFest/content/info_guide_chico.md

 Many of our sponsors are attending the event so you can find out more about them.

-Most of our consultants are coming from companies who are recruiting or at a minimum wanting to meet you, so chat with them, find out what they do, network.
+Most of our coaches are coming from companies who are recruiting or at a minimum wanting to meet you, so chat with them, find out what they do, network.

-We will collect resumes and share them with some of our sponsors.
-Participation in the resume book is optional, but highly recommended.
-You will receive information about this during the event.

 # Rules